caretcaret/concourses/README.md

 # CMU course graph visualizer

 ## Scraping course information
-Note: You do not need to do this to run the site!
-The data is already stored in `processed.tgz`.
-To get the pregenerated data, just run `make unpack-processed`.

 This relies on CMU's new schedule of classes site at `https://enr-apps.as.cmu.edu/open/SOC/SOCServlet/search`.
 This works as of March 2014.

 First, install the necessary packages into your Python 3 installation.
 You can use `make install-scrape` to do so.
 You may end up installing them into Python 2, in which case, use `pip3` manually.